 Favourite Indian beach: Neeleshwar

 Neeleshwar has to be number one in terms of beaches.
 It is found in a remote part of Northern Kerala which is just an inch off the typical trail but well worth the journey.
 It is gorgeous: low on tourists and high on ambience, relaxing and yet nearby plenty of activities.
 The peaceful northern Backwaters are easy to reach from here, as is the impressive Bekal Fort.
 You’ll also find plenty of small villages to explore and get to know the gentle pace of life.
 Hotel options are good too: two of my favourites include the rustic Kanan Beach Resort and the higher-end Neeleshwar Hermitage.

 Over on the east coast, Mahabalipuram is good for people-watching and local culture, especially around festival time (in January).
-If you’d like to see our guide to the best beaches in India, click here.
+If you’d like to see our guide to the best beaches in India, click the link!